Structuring and crafting an enterprise-wide, responsive design system for scalability and consistency across devices and products

 Company Background

-LivaNova is a medical device company that makes life-changing implantables that use vagus nerve stimulation to improve the quality of life of patients with chronic conditions like epilepsy.
+LivaNova is a medical device company that makes life-changing implantables that use vagus nerve stimulation to improve the quality of life of patients with chronic conditions like epilepsy and other conditions that affect the brain and heart.

 A vagus nerve stimulating implantable device, an elliptical shaped silver device with the LivaNova branding engraved on it